Getting health insurance

 In most cases, payment for healthcare is directly settled between health services and insurers.
 When you visit a contracted provider, they will send the bill to your insurance company, and that’ll be the end of it.

-However, when you go to a non-contracted healthcare provider, you must pay the medical bill first and can ask for reimbursement afterward.
+However, when you go to a non-contracted healthcare provider, you must pay the medical bill first and can ask for a refund from your health insurance company afterward.

 The restitution process is similar across the board.
-You take a photo of the bill, upload it online or in the app, and will receive your money back within two weeks.
+You scan or take a photo of the bill, upload it online or in the app, and receive your money back within two weeks.

 With the number of health insurance options in the Netherlands, it makes sense to look around and compare plans at a site like Independer or UnitedConsumers.
 Aside from the cost, things you could consider include: